GhosterRoller/ITP---Depot-Indicator-System/README.md

 - Upload Wifi_connected.ino to the button board.

 3. Import the Node-RED flow
+- Activate node-red in cmd, go to the default link http://127.0.0.1:1880/
-- Open Node-RED in your browser, import flow.json, and deploy.
+- Open Node-RED in your browser, import Flow.json, and deploy.
+- Open the MQTT nodes and set the Server to the IPv4 address of the connected WLAN.
+- Once the texts under the nodes show connected, the connection is established.
 - Visit http://<host-ip>:1880/ui to control the panel.
+- Switch on/off the switches to check the IoT update on the LED.

 With these steps complete, you’ll have a fully functional, locally-isolated depot indicator system that is easy to extend and maintain.